South Dakota stabbing attack sends 3 minors to hospital; underage suspect arrested

 CLICK HERE TO GET THE FOX NEWS APP

-Police said they would release more information on Monday, according to The Leader.
+Police said they would release more information on Monday, according to The Argus Leader.